ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

 1. Make a clean [Nexus Bridge Setup](/../../wiki/Setup-Nexus-Bridge) if you haven't done it before.

-1. Import SIF files in `siebel/sif/*` into the Siebel Tools.
+1. Import SIF-files in `siebel/sif/*` into the Siebel Tools.

 1. Add the `Nexus Angular Demo Screen` to your application:

       * Find out your Siebel Application Name in application `.cfg` file or by logging in and typing `SiebelApp.S_App.GetAppName()` in Chrome Developer Tools console.

       * Use the Siebel Tools and add `Nexus Angular Demo Screen` under `Application > Screen Menu Item` for your Siebel Application Name.

       * Add `Nexus Angular Demo Screen`(with `Nexus Angular Demo` value for `Text - String Override` property) under `Application > Page Tab` for your Siebel Application Name.

 1. Compile (Siebel IP16 and earlier) or Deliver (Siebel IP17+) the following objects: